rangertaha/urlinsane/pkg/typo/README.md

 ## HomoglyphSwapping
 Homoglyph swapping is a technique where visually similar characters, called homoglyphs, are swapped for one another in text.
-These characters look alike but are actually different in code, often coming from different alphabets or character sets.
+These characters look alike but are different in code, often coming from different alphabets or character sets.
 For example, an attacker might replace the letter "o" with the Cyrillic letter "о" (which looks nearly identical) in a URL or word.
 This can trick people into clicking a fraudulent link or misreading text.